Sony A7 II vs Canon M5

-The Sony Alpha A7 II and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in November 2014 and September 2016.
+The Sony Alpha A7 II and the Canon EOS M5 are two digital cameras that were announced, respectively, in November 2014 and September 2016.
 Both the A7 II and the M5 are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and an APS-C (M5) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Canon M5

-The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Canon M5.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A7 II and the Canon M5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (15 percent) than the Sony A7 II.
 Moreover, the M5 is markedly lighter (29 percent) than the A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.